kulado/wealthmind/README.md

 ### Using OpenShift

 Talk to your administrator about getting an OpenShift account set up.
-Once you have access to Kubernetes / OpenShift, you can use the `oc` command to interact with the platform and update Haven GRC deployments.
+Once you have access to Kubernetes / OpenShift, you can use the `oc` command to interact with the platform and update WealthMind deployments.

 To get useful information to get oriented and find out what is happening: